 To Note

-Some parts of the island almost shut down fully in the Summer however; and if you like to party you will need to find the local nightlife.
+Some parts of the island almost shut down fully in the Summer (low season into hurricane season) however; and if you like to party you will need to find the local nightlife.
 Jolly Harbour has the best all round nighlife in terms of places staying open.
 The normally rambunctious Falmouth and English Harbour shuts down outside of the high season.
-Prices drop but never really really low and prices will never compare to the Dominican Republic, Cuba and Mexico deals you can find.
-Antigua is not like that.
+Vacation and flight prices drop but never really low and prices will never compare to the Dominican Republic, Cuba and Mexico.